CreativeMaladjustment/stelligent-u-020201208/03-iam/README.md

 that could be automated in order to confirm the permissions for the Role?_

+> believe could have checked buckets that were not part of the test... not at all exhaustive ... could have tried a few more paths for uploading and listing files or downloading even for the 3.3.3 lab

 #### Task: Positive and Negative Tests

 Code at least one new positive and one new negative test.